barryclark/jekyll-now/_posts/2015-05-20-register-domain-route53.md

     - ns-1176.awsdns-19.org
     - ns-1617.awsdns-10.co.uk

-$ cli53 rrcreate aws-is-cool.de tim A 10.0.0.1
+$ cli53 rrcreate aws-blog.io tim A 10.0.0.1
-$ cli53 rrcreate aws-is-cool.de struppi A 10.0.0.2
+$ cli53 rrcreate aws-blog.io struppi A 10.0.0.2
-$ cli53 rrcreate aws-is-cool.de dev ALIAS 'Z3GXXXXX3UGTO struppi.aws-is-cool.de'
+$ cli53 rrcreate aws-blog.io dev ALIAS 'Z3GXXXXX3UGTO struppi.aws-blog.io'
-$ cli53 rrcreate aws-is-cool.de staging ALIAS 'Z3GXXXXX3UGTO tim.aws-is-cool.de'
+$ cli53 rrcreate aws-blog.io staging ALIAS 'Z3GXXXXX3UGTO tim.aws-blog.io'
-$ cli53 rrcreate aws-is-cool.de '' ALIAS 'Z3GXXXXX3UGTO tim.aws-is-cool.de'
+$ cli53 rrcreate aws-blog.io '' ALIAS 'Z3GXXXXX3UGTO tim.aws-blog.io'
 {% endhighlight %}

 The nice thing of this concept is that whenever tim or struppi need to change their IP-addresse, they don't need to get changed for all referencing entries, but only for the non-alias entry.